House overwhelmingly approves Ukraine aid

 Support for Ukraine in its battle against Russia has become a hot-button issue in the House Republican conference, with some lawmakers pushing to curtail assistance for Kyiv and others saying the U.S. must support its embattled ally.

 Ukrainian President Volodymyr Zelensky visited the Capitol and met with lawmakers last week.
-McCarthy told reporters that Zelensky had asked to address a joint session but he declined because “we just didn’t have time.”
+McCarthy told reporters Zelensky asked to address a joint session, but he declined because “we just didn’t have time.”